 The information documented in this evaluation can be crucial to the success of your case and the amount of compensation you may be able to recover.
 Following this initial evaluation, you should contact a car accident attorney to learn more about your legal options.

 It is important that you do not discuss the wreck or your injury with anyone other than your physician and attorney.
 Anything you say can be used against you during future negotiations and litigation.
 Your attorney will handle all discussions concerning the case on your behalf.

 Collecting Insurance Benefits

 In many cases, it is unlikely that your PIP benefits will cover the cost of all damages you have incurred.
 An attorney can help ensure you recover the maximum amount of benefits available to you and determine whether your injury is severe enough to warrant a lawsuit for additional compensation.

-Your attorney will launch an investigation to collect evidence that will substantiate and support your car accident lawsuit.
-During this investigation, your attorney may interview witnesses, review Daytona Beach police reports and photographs, examine medical records, and recreate the scene of the car accident with the assistance of reconstruction experts.
+Your attorney will launch an investigation to collect evidence that will substantiate and support your automobile accident lawsuit.
+During this investigation, your attorney may interview witnesses, review police reports and photographs, examine medical records, and recreate the scene of the car crash with the assistance of reconstruction experts.

 The information your attorney gathers will aim to show how the other party, most commonly another driver, was negligent and therefore responsible for your damages.